 July 21, 2020*

-I’ve been saving July book release, The Book Of Lost Names by Kristin Harmel, for last this month.
-You know me with historical fiction and LIBRARIANS… Bring it on…
+One of my favorite July 2020 book releases, The Book Of Lost Names by Kristin Harmel brought me to tears.
+I’m not just saying that either.
+You could find me *ugly* sobbing over the last chapters.
+You know me with historical fiction, bookshops, WW2, and LIBRARIANS… Bring it on…

 Historical WW2 Fiction & Women’s Fiction